ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Troubleshoot  network connectivity connectivity in 3-tier network.<br>
 - [x] Troubleshoot EC2 network connectivity issues.<br>
 - [x] Validate connectivity for Amazon EC2 instance in a public and private subnet.<br>
-- [ ] Manage the deployment of EC2 instances in an Auto Scaling Group using Lifecycle Hooks.
 - [x] Backup on-demand and point-in-time recovery of dynamoDB.<br>
 - [x] Provision a DynamoDB Accelerator (DAX) on existing DynamoDB solution.<br>
 - [x] Read/ write to a DynamoDB table using the AWS Management Console, AWS CLI, and the Python Boto3 SDK.<br>